 1. Car Financing for Those with Poor Credit

-A poor credit score doesn’t always mean that you can’t afford a vehicle.
-There are so many reasons that you might temporarily have poor credit, even if you’re fairly “cash rich.”
-For instance, people who have lived overseas for long periods of time and returned to the US may have a lower credit score.
-Also, people who may have had a short-term period of financial hardship may have seen their scores take a beating, but are now getting back on the right track.
+A poor credit score doesn’t always mean an inability to afford a vehicle.
+There are many reasons for poor credit, even for those who are “cash-rich.”
+For instance, people who have lived overseas for long periods and returned to the U.S. may have a low credit score.
+Also, people who may have had a short-term period of financial hardship may have seen their scores take a beating but are now getting back on the right track.

 2. Streamlined, Simplified Process

-Since all the decisions can be made in-house, including the financing part, the entire car buying process is simplified and made more efficient.
-It’s actually quite possible to walk in with a car in mind and then drive off the lot on the same day.
-If you’re in a hurry to get a car and can’t wait for the regular dealership to get all their paperwork done, then a BHPH dealership is a good solution.
+Buying at a BHPH dealer is simplified as all the decisions are made in-house, including financing.
+A buyer can walk in with a car in mind and drive off the lot the same day.
+If you’re in a hurry to get a car and can’t wait for a regular dealership to get all the paperwork done, then a BHPH dealership is a good solution.

 1. High Interest Rates

-Earlier in our blog we mentioned that BHPH loans usually come with higher interest rates because the subprime credit score presents a higher risk to the lender.
-Many BHPH lots are independent car dealers, and Experian data reveals that the average interest rate offered by independent dealers to those with low credit scores ranges from 18.75 to 20.76 percent.
-Even a middling score of 601-660 will result in about 13.08 percent interest on average.
+High interest rates are part of the BHPH loan process because lower credit scores represent a higher risk for the lender.
+As many of these dealers are independent businesses, the risk is leveraged by the greater loan costs absorbed by the borrower.
+Experian reveals that the average interest rate offered by independent dealers to those with low credit scores ranges from 18.75 to 20.76 percent.
+Some dealers may charge as much as 25 percent.
+Even a mediocre score of 601-660 will result in a typical 13.08 percent interest rate.

 In the world of auto finance, going “underwater” is the same as negative equity in your home.
 It means that the amount you still have to repay on the car exceeds its actual market value.
-This is far more likely when purchasing from BHPH dealers because of the twin factors of high interest rates and low deposits.
+This is far more likely when purchasing from a BHPH dealer because of the twin factors of high interest rates and low down payments.

-Under normal circumstances, a buyer might put down 20 percent of the sale price as a deposit, and then make repayments that keep them ahead of the depreciation curve.
-That’s harder to achieve for those poor-credit buyers who are looking at BHPH dealers.
+With a typical car loan, a buyer might put down 20 percent of the sale price and then make repayments that keep them ahead of the depreciation curve.
+That’s harder to achieve for poor-credit buyers buying through BHPH dealers.

 3. May Come with Added Conditions